Chillguy14/Project-Chill-OS/README.md

-# Chill OS 🧊
+# IcyOS 🧊

-Chill OS is my personal Linux project, built from the ground up.
+IcyOS is my personal Linux project, built from the ground up.
 The goal is to create a fast, simple, and blueish OS with Hyprland, Waybar, and custom configs.

 ## 🔹 Features